niklaskks/api-docs/source/includes/_documents.md

   --data '{"uid": 222333,"name":"demo","capacity":{"unit":"F","value":4"}}'
 ```

 To upload your data, create one Document object per item.
-Before doing so you have to use the GUI to set up the collection these Documents will belong to.
+Before doing so you have to use the GUI to set up the collection, to which these Documents will belong.
 Note the ID the new collection is assigned – this ID needs to be put into the API call.

 To create a new Document object, POST its data into an existing Collection as JSON.